sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   charge the credit card you have on file (including tip).
   You can request an Uber via SMS, or from their iPhone or Android app.
 The seats are extremely comfortable.

+#### Airports
+* An Airport shuttle is a good alternative to Taxi and BART, especially if you have a lot of luggage.
+For only $16 they will drop you off in front of almost any hotel.
+I used GO Lorrie's Airport Shuttle to get to Park Hotel.
+* From Palo Alto, the [KX Bus](http://www.samtrans.com/schedulesandmaps/timetables/KX.html) leaves from the bus area at the Palo Alto Caltrain station.
+It's cheaper than taking the Caltrain to SFO.
+* Some people prefer [Super Shuttle](http://www.supershuttle.com/).
+From a hotel, they cost ~25 for the first person.
+After the initial person, the cost goes down to ~10 per person for the next people.
+* If you are flying Delta, the curbside luggage check at SFO is free, and they can print you a boarding pass.
+This means you don't need to carry your luggage that much further, and it usually has a much shorter line.
+* Unless you live nearby, It is almost never worth flying to/from Oakland.

 #### Housing
 * [Paramount/SFO Housing](http://www.sfohousing.com/) has decent pricing (Park